codeuino/docs/activities/gsoc2020/gsoc2020-ideas/Badge_and_point_allotment_api.md

 * Fetching contribution outside browser without using cron jobs approach which makes the computation speed slower.
 ## **Required Skills/knowledge:**
 * Good knowledge of databases
-* languages such as NodeJs, Sockets, using github apis
+* languages such as NodeJs
+* experience of working sockets programming and using github apis
 * Good Knowledge of Modules Bundling

+### Difficulty Level: Moderate